You are here

 - they will be treated with respect by all staff and personnel involved in the rehabilitation process;

-- their rehabilitation service provider or DVA Rehabilitation Coordinator will organise assessments of their whole-of-person needs and the services and supports that could help them to manage the impact of their service-related conditions and promote independence and quality of life;
+- their rehabilitation service provider or DVA Rehabilitation Delegate will organise assessments of their whole-of-person needs and the services and supports that could help them to manage the impact of their service-related conditions and promote independence and quality of life;

 - their rehabilitation plan will be adjusted if their circumstances change, or their goals need to be modified;